LGBTQ+ community celebrates national Coming Out Day

 Dunn says that a day like National Coming Out Day is especially crucial to have to support younger generations.

-GLSEN (pronounced “glisten”) is an LGBTQ+ program in Connecticut focusing helping those in that younger generation, and providing a safe environment for those who identify within the community in their schools, according to the organization’s official website.
-While GLSEN is not celebrating National Coming Out Day with an event, they are celebrating LGBTQ+ History Month.
+GLSEN (pronounced “glisten”) is an LGBTQ+ program.
+In Connecticut, they have several chapters throughout the state focusing on helping those in that younger generation, and providing a safe environment for those who identify within the community in their schools, according to the organization’s official website.
+While GLSEN's New Haven chapter is not celebrating National Coming Out Day with an event, they are celebrating LGBTQ+ History Month.
 Former chapter leader Rodney Wilson, the organization’s founder Kevin Jennings and others created this month-long celebration in 1994, according to GLSEN’s official website.

 Co-chair and Professional Developmental & Community Outreach Coordinator Alberto Cifuentes Jr. talks about in a 2015 National Climate Survey GLSEN put out, that there’s still a lot of work that needs to be done in protecting youth.